basho-labs/little_riak_book/en/02-concepts.md

 ## Riak Components

 Riak is a Key/Value (KV) database, built from the ground up to safely distribute data across a cluster of physical servers, called nodes.
-A Riak cluster is also known as a Ring (we'll cover why later).
+A Riak cluster is also known as a ring (we'll cover why later).

 <!-- For now, we'll only consider the concepts required to be a Riak users, and cover operations later. -->